pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

   Tablespace mappings for the hot standby.
 Syntax is [from -> to,?]+

 workers
   The number of workers that each process can use for its work.
   Use 0 to disable, -1 means use the global settting.
+Maximum is CPU count.
   Default is -1

 backup_max_rate
   The number of bytes of tokens added every one second to limit the backup rate.
 Use 0 to disable, -1 means use the global settting.
 Default is -1